James River Association Staff

 Rob Campbell joined JRA in October 2013 as Regional Outreach Coordinator in the new Lynchburg office.
-Rob, a native of the Lynchburg area, grew up in close proximity to the James River and has spent a considerable amount of time boating the James and its tributaries.
-Prior to joining JRA he spent five years with the James River Float Company where he served as a head raft guide and manager.
+Rob, a native of the Lynchburg area, grew up in close proximity to the James River and has spent a considerable amount of time boating the river and its tributaries.
+Prior to joining JRA, he spent five years with the James River Float Company where he served as a head raft guide and manager.
 He earned a Bachelor of Arts degree in Environmental Studies from Randolph College in 2013.
 Rob currently resides in Amherst County on his family farm adjoining the banks of the Piney River.
 In his free time, Rob can be found canoeing or rafting as many Central and Western Virginia rivers as he can, as well as hiking, climbing and camping in the one of a kind Blue Ridge Mountains.

 Director of Development & Marketing

 Ryan grew up not far from the banks of the lower James in Prince George County.
 He started at VCU in hopes of becoming an artist and prudently (cowardly) shifted to a Business major receiving his degree from Saint Leo University with a focus in Marketing.
 For over 20 years Ryan has always worked in nonprofits that held a personal meaning- first for the Boy Scouts of America, having grown up as the third boy in a family of Scouts; next as Director of Children’s Miracle Network, raising money for Children’s Hospital where his niece was being treated; and eventually landing as Director of Development and Marketing for the James River Association.
 As Ryan shares “The river once too polluted for I and my Scout Troop (Troop 976, by the way) to swim and fish in now serves as the perfect playground for my three children.
 There is no better ending than that. “